SkymouseStudios/skymse-jekyll/_posts/2019-04-03-stop-with-all-the-branding.md

 ---
 layout: post
-title: You Don't Need to Rebrand.
+title: You Don't Need to Rebrand Your Small Business.
-subtitle: A Guide to Branding
+subtitle: A Guide to Branding and Not Branding
 author: John Welch
 img: "/library/images/headers/header-about.svg"
 permalink: "/stop-with-all-the-branding/"